 - Paradox has one, but it's rather well hidden.

 - Hold the Line - The second Battle of the Bulge (which is basically a repeat of this reality's Bulge battle, except the Germans and Japanese are throwing everything they have at the Allies - trust me, it's a lot).

 - Humongous Mecha - Handled realistically.
 The King Oni and Riese units are primarily meant for psychological warfare (seriously, seeing a hulking mountain of steel bristling with cannons and rocket pods headed toward your already-battered squad is terrifying).
-It's both Awesome yet Practical and Awesome, yet Impractical - They're capable of holding their own against mechanized armor, but they're huge targets, their legs are weak (and are ultimately their doing-in), they're vulnerable to hi-jacking, they're slow (compared to an Abrams or Scorpion tank or T-90), and they're exorbitantly expensive.
+It's Awesome, yet Impractical - They're capable of holding their own against mechanized armor, but they're huge targets, their legs are weak (and are ultimately their doing-in), they're vulnerable to hi-jacking, they're slow (compared to an Abrams or Scorpion tank or T-90), and they're exorbitantly expensive.
 Even Hitler who loved the ridiculous Maus tanks (and so on) hates the designs and cost.
 And they're not really any better than Patlabor mecha, except for the Metal Gear REX ersatz.

 - Hollywood Tactics - With predictable results.
 Usually only performed by the Japanese, who have done such things historically, and the Russians, who did use human-wave tactics.